-The number of people with interest only mortgages has fallen by about a third since 2012, a new report in May 2016 shows.
-However there are still more than one and a half million interest only mortgages. but more worryingly, research from Citizens Advice has found that nearly a million people with interest-only mortgages don’t have a plan for how to repay it.
-These people are risking having to sell their house or have it repossessed if they can’t repay their mortgage.
+The number of people with interest only mortgages fell by about a third between 2012 and 2015.
+However there are still more than one and a half million interest only mortgages.
+More worryingly, research from Citizens Advice has found that nearly a million people with interest-only mortgages don’t have a plan for how to repay it.
+If you are one of them, you are risking having to sell your house or have it repossessed if you can’t repay the mortgage.

 Some people took out an interest-only mortgage, others converted a repayment mortgage to interest-only in order to reduce their monthly payments.
 Some people have part repayment, part interest-only, for example if they moved to a larger house they carried on with an existing interest-only mortgage and took out a new repayment mortgage for the additional borrowing.

 Whatever your reason for having an interest-only mortgage, if you will have difficulty repaying it when it finishes, you need to review your options and make some decisions as soon as possible.
 The longer you leave it, the fewer choices you will have.

 How many people are affected?